Medicaid Planning FAQ

 All my assets are in a Revocable Living Trust.
 Are these assets exempt from Medicaid?

-Medicaid considers all assets in a revocable trust to be countable for Medicaid.
-Therefore, they are not protected and will need to be spent down.
+Medicaid counts all assets in a revocable trust as countable.
+Therefore, they are not protected and must be spent down.
 Only a qualifying Irrevocable Trust can work.

 Will I lose my home if I need long-term care?

 Oftentimes, people are concerned that they will have to forfeit their home to qualify for Medicaid benefits.
-When an individual is applying for Medicaid benefits, the home can be a non-countable resource, meaning it will be exempt.
+When an individual applies for Medicaid benefits, the home may be a non-countable resource, meaning it is exempt from being counted.
 However, there is a federal law requiring each state to have a plan in place to recover the costs Medicaid pays for long-term care for single persons and non-exempt resources.
 This is called Estate Recovery.
-In other words, after an individual who has received Medicaid benefits passes away, it is the State’s responsibility to recover the value of Medicaid payments from the recipient’s estate, including a home.
+In other words, after an individual who has received Medicaid benefits passes away, it is the State’s responsibility to recover the value of Medicaid payments from the recipient’s estate, including the value of a home.

-New Jersey’s Estate Recovery Act attempts to recover the money paid for benefits through the estate of the individual who received the benefits.
+New Jersey’s Estate Recovery Act seeks to recover benefits paid to the individual from the individual’s estate.
 For a married couple, however, this typically does not occur until both spouses have passed away.
-Once that happens, (or upon the death of a single Medicaid recipient) the Estate Recovery Act will lay claim to the value of the house up to the cost of benefits provided by Medicaid.
+Once that happens (or upon the death of a single Medicaid recipient), the Estate Recovery Act will lay claim to the value of the house up to the cost of benefits provided by Medicaid.
 Of course, estate recovery planning should not be left until the individual passes away.
 It should be part of an overall plan prior to application.

-In future years, more individuals will be accurately diagnosed at younger ages due to the increase in productive diagnostic procedures.
+In future years, more individuals will be accurately diagnosed at younger ages as more effective diagnostic procedures become available.
 Alzheimer’s disease is early-onset if an individual is age 55 or younger when symptoms first appear.
-These individuals may experience unique physical and cognitive issues due to their younger age (e.g. children still living at home, employment issues).
-It is critically important that if a loved one receives a diagnosis of early-onset anything (ALS, Parkinson’s, Dementia, etc.) they see me immediately.
+These individuals may experience unique physical and cognitive issues due to their younger age (e.g., children still living at home, employment issues).
+It is critically important that if a loved one receives a diagnosis of early-onset anything (ALS, Parkinson’s, Dementia, etc.), they see me immediately.
 Time is the enemy.
 The condition will never get better.
 Do not wait for a crisis to occur.
 You have time if you act immediately.

 If a person is going to transfer assets, do they need to do it more than five (5) years prior to entering a nursing home?

 No, not always.
 The five (5) year rule is simply a look-back period.
-If transfers occurred more than the five (5) years look back, generally there is no penalty.
-If transfers occurred within the five (5) year look back, there is a penalty.
+If transfers occurred more than five (5) years look back, generally there is no penalty.
+If transfers occurred within the five (5)- year look-back period, there is a penalty.
 In most instances, the penalty is significantly shorter than five (5) years.

 Is it too late to do Medicaid Planning if someone is close to being admitted or is already in a nursing home?